Sort Assignment 11 is due next Monday, February 22.

 Once we have the font name, style, and size, we call the

-method on sampleField
+setFont method on sampleField with the font

 name, style, and size.
 This call changes some of the text field's